MahmoudHegazi/BigTv/README.md

 # BigTv RestFul api

+first things first Download vagrantfile and install gitbash on windows or terminal on mac and linux and run vagrant up and then vagrant ssh more details read about vagrant

 ## I Added AJAX_FLASK_Jquery search funtion to my app at 127.0.0.1/mform

 #### Rest Full API it has json end point, and it use Jquery and ajax with flask, it has relational database, I use SQLalchemy and CRUD